 I was born in West Palm Beach, Florida and I grew up there with my parents, brother and sister.
 I studied fine art for many years, specializing in painting, both in high school and college.
 I have a B.A. in cultural anthropology from the University of West Florida and an M.F.A. in creative writing from the University of Alaska, Anchorage.

 My first poetry collection is Dirt and Honey and my second is Tales From the House of Vasquez.
 My debut YA novel, Sia Martinez and the Moonlit Beginning of Everything, is available from Simon & Schuster.
-My second novel, How Moon Fuentez Fell in Love with the Universe, is the winner of the Pura Belpré Award.
+My second novel, How Moon Fuentez Fell in Love with the Universe, is the winner of the Pura Belpré Award and my debut adult novel, Witch of Wild Things, is a USA TODAY best-seller.

 I'm represented by Elizabeth Bewley of Sterling Lord Literistic.

 Third Person Biography

-Raquel Vasquez Gilliland is a Pura Belpré Award-winning Mexican American poet, novelist, and painter.
+Raquel Vasquez Gilliland is a USA TODAY best-selling and Pura Belpré Award-winning Mexican American poet, novelist, and painter.
 She received her BA in cultural anthropology from the University of West Florida and her MFA in poetry from the University of Alaska Anchorage.
 Raquel is most inspired by folklore and seeds and the lineages of all things.
 When not writing, Raquel tells stories to her plants, and they tell her stories back.